jgkamat/DoCIF/README.md

 * Git managed project and `git 2.0+`
 * [Docker](https://www.docker.com) installed on your system or continuous integration
 * Bash on a POSIX (preferrably GNU) system.
 * CircleCi Continuous Integration.
-The features included in DoCIF take adavantage of it's features, such as artifact deployment, and caching.
+The features included in DoCIF take adavantage of its features, such as artifact deployment, and caching.

 ## Setup
 Setup of DoCIF is designed to be easy, assuming you know how to set up your project on a linux machine!